Instagram/MonkeyType/CONTRIBUTING.rst

 4. Ensure the test suite passes (``pipenv run pytest``).
 5. Make sure your code lints (``pipenv run flake8``) and typechecks (``pipenv run mypy monkeytype``).
+6. If your change is a user-visible feature or bugfix, add an entry to ``CHANGES.rst`` (see format of previous entries).
+Yes, you should add a thanks to yourself :)
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+7. If you haven't already, complete the Contributor License Agreement ("CLA").

 Contributor License Agreement ("CLA")
 -------------------------------------